 Upon successful completion of this subject, students should be able to:

-- Compare and contrast the practice of, standards promoting and governance arrangements for health data and clinical documentation management
+- Compare and contrast the practice of health data management within Australia and internationally

-- Analyse health data and information systems to evaluate the performance of a health program or service
+- Analyse health data to evaluate the performance of a health service

 No additional requirements